 Important Information and Links

-- Adventure Ecology Programs.
-Every Friday our LRCC members coordinate and run educational/recreational programs that are open to the public.
+Adventure Ecology Programs.
+Our LRCC members coordinate and run educational/recreational programs that are open to the public on a weekly basis.
 Here are this year's Adventure Ecology programs and the programs of the past.

 - SLA video.
 This video by 2016 intern Stevie Raymond shows much of the work performed by the SLA, and our interns.